a-taranenko/a-taranenko.github.io/Readme.md

 ## Motivation

-To present myself and my projects to others.
+To present myself, my ambitions, and my projects to others.

 ## Description